LMelker/Jira-Sandbox-Environment/README.md

 ## [Monitoring Jira...](prometheus_grafana.md)
 Use Prometheus to pick up data every 15sec from Jira.
-Use Grafana to view the data that Prometheus picks up.
+Use Grafana to view the data that Prometheus picks up

 ### Setup Grafana
 - Go to: http://grafana.internal